jsaintfleur/prophet-challenge/README.md

 ## License
 This project is licensed under the MIT License.
-For more details, please see the LICENSE file in the repository.
+For more details, please see the LICENSE (LICENSE) file in the repository.